murtaza-bagwala/foreign-exchange-rate-service/README.md

 This application handles currencies and their conversions to euros.
 The API includes fetching the list of supported currencies, their exchange rates and the converted amount.

+Under the hood it calls [Bundesbank Daily Exchange Rates](https://www.bundesbank.de/dynamic/action/en/statistics/time-series-databases/time-series-databases/759784/759784?statisticType=BBK_ITS&listId=www_sdks_b01012_3&treeAnchor=WECHSELKURSE) and parses the HTML document to fetch the currencies and exchange rates.

 ## Prerequisites
 This app uses :-